microchip-pic-avr-examples/-avr128da48-led-blink-sleep-example/README.md

 # AVR128DA48 LED Blink with Sleep Operation Code Example

 This repository provides an Atmel Studio solution with a bare metal code example for an LED blink and sleep application.
 The AVR-da is woken up from sleep using TCA0 interrupt.
-This example demonstrates simple toggling on a LED connected to PC6 with a period of 500 milliseconds.
+This example demonstrates simple toggling on a LED connected to PC6 with an on/off cycle period of 1 second (the LED will toggle each 500 milliseconds).
 After toggling the LED, the device enters sleep until it gets woken up by an interrupt from TCA0.

 ## Related Documentation
 More details and code examples on the AVR128DA48 can be found at the following links: